blinklet/learning/data-science/data-science-environment.md

 -a----        2023-03-06   8:28 AM        1067008 Chinook_Sqlite_AutoIncrementPKs.sqlite
 ```

+# Build an SQLAlchemy model from an existing database

+The SQLAlchemy ORM defines database tables as classes.
+The process of automatically building new classes based on an existing database schema is called [reflection](https://betterprogramming.pub/reflecting-postgresql-databases-using-python-and-sqlalchemy-48b50870d40f).
+If you start with a properly designed database, you can map classes and relationships using the [SQLAlchemy Automap extension](https://docs.sqlalchemy.org/en/20/orm/extensions/automap.html).
+Database reflection is useful when writing simple, single-use scripts like the ones in this document.

+> **NOTE:** Instead of using reflection, it is better to use [Declarative Mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_mapping.html) to build SQLAlchemy ORM classes.
+It enables program maintainers to see the database information expressed in Python code.
+It also makes a program more robust, because you will be better able to predict the impact that changes in the database schema will have on your program.
+See *Appendix A* for more information.
+However, Declarative Mapping requires you to learn more about the ORM than we can cover in this document.
+So, we use reflection in our example.
-## Connect to the database

-Start a new Jupyter Notebook.
+First, create a connection to the database Start a new Jupyter Notebook.
 In the first cell, enter the following code to prepare a connection to the database.

 ```python
 from sqlalchemy import create_engine